MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/receivables-how-reconcile-payments-auto-application.md

     - **Post Payments Only** - To only post the payments as applied, but leave the related bank account ledger entries open.
 Required that you reconcile the bank account separately,  for example: For more information, see [Reconcile Bank Accounts](bank-how-reconcile-bank-accounts-separately.md).
     - **Test Report** - To review the result of posting before you post.
 The **Bank Account Statement** report opens and shows the same fields as at the bottom of the **Payment Reconciliation Journal** page.

-When you post the payment reconciliation journal, the applied open entries memos are closed, and the related customer, vendor, or general ledger accounts are updated.
-For payments on journal lines based on text-to-account mapping, the specified customer, vendor, and general ledger accounts are updated.
+When you post the payment reconciliation journal, the applied open entries memos are closed, and the related customer, supplier, or general ledger accounts are updated.
+For payments on journal lines based on text-to-account mapping, the specified customer, supplier, and general ledger accounts are updated.
 For all journal lines, bank account ledger entries are created.
-If you choose the **Post Payments and Reconcile Bank Account** action, any open bank account ledger entries related to the applied customer or vendor ledger entries will be closed.
+If you choose the **Post Payments and Reconcile Bank Account** action, any open bank account ledger entries related to the applied customer or supplier ledger entries will be closed.
 This means that the bank account is automatically reconciled for payments that you post with the journal.

 You can compare the value in the **Balance on Bank Account After Posting** field together with the value in the **Statement Ending Balance** field to track when the bank account is reconciled based on payments that you post.